 If you’d rather not give flowers that wilt within a few days, Cirlin recommends giving “a plant with some staying power.”
 Go with something low-maintenance that the recipient won’t have to worry about taking care of during this difficult time.
 “A small, easy-to-care-for succulent in a beautiful little pot is almost always appropriate,” says Wolfelt.
 Here’s a set of four hearty succulents with pots to match.

 It’s a bit more of a project, but for friends with outdoor space, grief counselor Jill S. Cohen likes the idea of gifting a kit that lets recipients plant a tree in honor of their loved one.
 She says that being able to look at the tree as the years go by “keeps a piece of that memory alive.”
 Maidenberg agrees “there’s nothing like nurturing somebody in terms of growth.”
 Planting a tree, she says, is a powerful metaphor for preserving memories while moving forward.

-Or give them a night (or week) of dinner delivered with a Seamless gift card.
-Diane P. Brennan, grief counselor at Life & Loss Mental Health Counseling and founder of the 20-20 Grief Project, says these “gifts of time” are ideal for “giving the person time to do the things that they need to do to support their grief.”
+A night’s (or week’s) worth of dinners paid for by a Seamless gift card is another helpful gift that someone who is grieving can use right away.
+Brennan says these “gifts of time” are ideal for “giving the person time to do the things that they need to do to support their grief.”
 Along with taking the time to mourn, there are often responsibilities that come with the death of a family member, like settling their estate or cleaning out their home.

 While they’re less exciting than some of the other gifts on this list, there are a few household items you can give that will make someone’s life a little easier.
-“People receive a lot of food, so maybe [give them] a nice way to store that food,” like this colorful set of containers from Joseph
+“People receive a lot of food,” so Crowe says to consider giving “a nice way to store that food,” like this colorful set of containers from Joseph